Memorial Day Weekend Travel Expected To Be Busiest Since 2019 As Gas Prices Remain At Record High

 Gas prices are not the only thing bumping up prices for the holiday weekend.

-AAA says hotels are up 42% compared to last year.MORE NEWS: Camden Police To Indefinitely Increase Presence At District Schools Following Heart-Wrenching Texas School Shooting
+AAA says hotels are up 42% compared to last year.MORE NEWS: Wildwoods Island Shuttle Service Launches Ahead Of Memorial Day Weekend

 If you do plan to travel, here are some tips: